Dave86dev/storesaurusDB/README.md

 Current version 0.4

 - **User Authentication:** Both registration and login processes are secure and thoroughly validated.
+Password reset is on the way ;-P

 - **File Management:** We can upload large .csv files through a controlled, error-proof process.
 We can also delete files and retrieve them given a user.

 - **File Analysis:** Choose a file you've uploaded to our database and explore it to obtain a diagnosis regarding empty data or structural deficiencies.
+Now you are able to store these analysis!
+Isn't it cool?

 - **Admin manager:** Deactivate users.